Not to show off, but I'm on holiday...

-Not to show off, but I'm on holiday.
-I'm staying in an apartment that belonged to my girlfriend's grandfather.
+I'm staying in an apartment that belonged to my partner's grandfather.
 It's located between Fuengirola and Marbella in one of those myriad British enclaves that line this stretch of coast; a maze of developments burrowed like ants' nests into the scrubby foothills of the sierras where, backs to the wall, ex-pat retirees gaze out across the thrumming Autovía del Mediterráneo to the hazy sea and north Africa.

-This is my third visit, but it's the first time I've brought a bicycle - and, if ever proof was needed of the transformative, liberating power that a bicycle can bestow then these last few days in Spain have provided it.
-On past visits I'd prowl the reservation: quiet roads and cul de sacs, high gates, well-tended gardens, empty pools, golf courses, the same handful of bars promising Premier League football, and always the natural border of the A7 and its manic torrent of traffic, without so much as a footpath either side to allow exploration east or west.
+On past visits I'd prowl the reservation: quiet roads and cul de sacs, high gates, well-tended gardens, empty pools, golf courses, the same handful of bars promising Full English fry-ups and Premier League football, and always the natural border of the A7 and its manic torrent of traffic, without so much as a footpath either side to allow exploration east or west.
 It was a strange sun-bleached world, about as Spanish as a spam sandwich; both foreign and familiar, and somehow unsatisfactory.

 The climb from La Cala to Mijas Antenna is rated as Hors Catégorie.
 That's what I tell people when they ask why it took me two hours...